lukestonefox/FuzzSliceICSE/readme.md

 For instructions on how to setup and run FuzzSlice please refer to the original readme below.

+You can modify `config.yaml` to adjust the testing library and fuzzing time to match the report.

 This project was tested on the supplied repositories, but should work on any C/C++ repository that can be built with `make`.
 Modify `targets.txt` in the relevant `info_lib/<project>/` directory to add your own static analysis warnings or comment out certain ones.